psychemedia/island-storynotes/carus-wilson/20-tempters-and-tempted.md

 William Carus Wilson was a retired evangelical Christian, the founder in 1823 of the Clergy Daughters' School, Cowan Bridge, on the Lancashire side of the Lancashire, Cumbria and West Riding of Yorkshire border.
 He had also founded, edited and regularly contributed to *The Children's Friend* magazine, launched in 1824, and was author of [Child's First Tales, Chiefly in Words of One Syllable, for the use of Infant Schools and Little Children in General (2 volumes?)](https://archive.org/details/McGillLibrary-rbsc_child-first-tales_61610677-21770/page/n3/mode/2up).

-*Rather confusingly, it seems as if there may have been another reverend figure on the Island around about this time with very similar intials, the Revd.
+*Rather confusingly, it seems as if there may have been another reverend figure on the Island around about this time with very similar initials, the Revd.
 C. W. (Cornelius William) Wilson — a much loved curate at Cowes.*

 ```{admonition} The Rev. Cornelius William Wilson, M.A., November 1858
 :class: seealso dropdown